 Ting is a basic plan that’s customized to how you use your mobile phone and tends to favor less frequent users.
 Instead of locking you into a prepaid plan, Ting bills you monthly for the least expensive plan based on your use.
 You factor in the number of lines, call minutes, texts, and data you anticipate you’ll need and Ting comes up with a price.
 You can set alerts to make sure you don’t go over your allotment.
 There’s no extra cost for international calls to 60 countries.
 The least expensive plan will run you $9, but that includes 100 minutes of calls with no texts or data.
 Adding texts to the mix will add a minimum of $3 to your monthly bill and adding 2GB of data will total an additional $20 per month to your plan, with each additional gigabyte costing $10.

-Tello piggybacks off of Sprint’s network for its wireless service and lets you build a custom plan tailored with the right amount of talk time and data you need — from zero to unlimited minutes and up to 12GB of data.
+Tello piggybacks on Sprint’s network for its wireless service and lets you build a custom plan tailored with the right amount of talk time and data you need — from zero to unlimited minutes and up to 12GB of data.
 You can also choose one of the carrier’s four preassembled plans called Economy, Value, Smart, and Data.
 All plans offer unlimited text and minutes, and range from $10, $14, $19, and $39 for added data of 1GB, 2GB, 8GB, and 12GB.
+There is also an $8 plan with no data if that’s your thing.
 You can use your smartphone as a hot spot with free tethering and share your data plan balance with your other devices or even with your friends.
 Calls to Canada, Mexico, and China are counted the same as domestic minutes.
 You can use the Pay As You Go option for calls, texts, and data, as well as for international calls and texts.